cocogitto/cocogitto/website/guide/bump.md

 ]
 ```

 As you can see we are bumping the manifest using a small DSL.
-It only has a few keywords :
+It only has a few keywords:

 - start with the one of `version`,`version_tag`, `latest`, `latest_tag` or `package` keyword.
 - followed by an optional default value (example above: `|1.0.0`) in SemVer format in case the value for the keyword is not available - the default cannot be used with the package keyword.